vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/architecture/simple-state-machine.md

 \mathbf{STOP} & 0 & 10 & 0 & 3 & 0 \\ \hline
 \end{array}$$

+At each instruction, we denote as $X^{+1}$ as the next state of the register $X \in \{A,B\}$.

 Notice that the **STOP** instruction resets the states' values and "glues" the last instruction with the first one, achieving a cycle.

-We add auxiliary states and selectors to express the relations between the registries $A$ and $B$:
+We want to traduce our instructions so that the next state of the machine is deduced from a certain set of values.
+To achieve this, we add auxiliary states and selectors to express the relations between the next values of registries $A$ and $B$ as a linear combination of the previous ones and these auxiliary states and selectors.
+This is shown in the following figure:

 ![image](figures/simple-state-machine.pdf.png)

+Where we denote:

 a)  $\mathbf{inX_i} \in \{0,1\}$: Selector to include or not $X_i$ in
     the linear combination.